 After you’ve served your sentence for violation, the court will most likely keep the protective order in effect.
 This means you’ll need to revoke any firearms that you may still possess for up to five years after your jail sentence.
 You may also be ordered to repay the victim for any therapy or legal fees.

-If You Have Violated a Protective Order
+If You Have Violated a Protective Order; Get the help from our Fort Worth Criminal Defense Lawyer

 If you are facing charges involving a violation of protective order in Texas, timing is important.
 You need a skilled criminal defense attorney on your side.
 We can help you contest witness statements and dispute any physical evidence against you.
 Get the help you need by contacting Hoeller & McLaughlin PLLC today.